Sixty-three recipients from twenty-seven states receive highest honor from AASLH

-NASHVILLE, TN—June 2015—The American Association for State and Local History (AASLH) proudly announces the winners of the 70th annual Leadership in History Awards, the most prestigious recognition for achievement in the preservation and interpretation of state and local history.
-This year, AASLH is proud to confer sixty-one national awards honoring people, projects, exhibits, books, and organizations.
+The American Association for State and Local History (AASLH) proudly announces the winners of the 71st annual Leadership in History Awards, the most prestigious recognition for achievement in the preservation and interpretation of state and local history.
+This year, AASLH is proud to confer sixty-three national awards honoring people, projects, exhibits, and publications.

 “The Leadership in History Awards is AASLH’s highest distinction and the winners represent the best in the field,” said Trina Nelson Thomas, AASLH Awards Chair and Director, Stark Art & History Venue, Stark Foundation.
 “This year, we are pleased to distinguish each recipient’s commitment and innovation to the interpretation of history, as well as their leadership for the future of state and local history.”